MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/System/envsav.md

 Basically this program performs the following actions:

-1. if SAVELIBB does not contain expected '*YES' or '*NO' value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
+1. if SAVELIBB does not contain expected \*YES' or \*NO' value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
-2. if SAVELIB1 does not contain expected '*YES' or '*NO' value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
+2. if SAVELIB1 does not contain expected \*YES' or \*NO' value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
-3. if SAVELIB2 does not contain expected '*YES' or '*NO' value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
+3. if SAVELIB2 does not contain expected \*YES' or \*NO' value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
-4. if SAVEHOME does not contain expected '*YES' or '*NO' value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
+4. if SAVEHOME does not contain expected \*YES' or \*NO' value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
-5. if INCLJOBLOG does not contain expected '*YES' or '*NO' value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
+5. if INCLJOBLOG does not contain expected \*YES' or \*NO' value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
-6. if CLEANTMP does not contain expected '*YES' or '*NO' value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
+6. if CLEANTMP does not contain expected \*YES' or \*NO' value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
-7. if EXCLUDETMP does not contain expected '*YES' or '*NO' value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
+7. if EXCLUDETMP does not contain expected \*YES' or \*NO' value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
 8. if there is at least one error, send CPF0002 *ESCAPE message to caller program

 ### Behavior of the command